 It has become a cliché that we live in an extraordinary time.
 Never before has humanity experienced so much change in so short a period – and the pace continues to quicken.

 A few years ago my aunt died at the age of 102.
 Aunt Elizabeth was born in 1909.
 In her lifetime she experienced the introduction and widespread adoption of countless revolutionizing social innovations including: radio, automobiles, air travel, television, safe x-rays, MRIs, robotics, space-travel, moon-landings, the internet, cell phones and so much more.
 Due to sheer circumstance, she happened to be born into a country and a family where she…

-Culture and Sustainability– culture’s foundational role in our unsustainable society and its potential to foster sustainability
+Culture and Sustainability– culture’s foundational role in our unsustainable society and its potential to foster a sustainable, flourishing world.

-Museology– the potential of museums to be culturally relevant
+Museology– the potential of museums to be as culturally relevant as possible

 WorldViews Consulting – my consulting company

 Museums in the Winds of Change – A blog on how museums are adapting

 Environmental Translation Project – A resource linking environment to focuses, like culture, food, cities, and more